Benbros TV Series & Mighty Midgets

-After the successful Foden models in the TV Series & Mighty Midgets (No.20 Flat Truck & No.21 Diesel Wagon), Benbros developed the idea of creating more cab/chassis castings to which different bodies could be added to enlarge the range.
+With the successful Foden models in the TV Series & Mighty Midgets (No.20 Flat Truck & No.21 Diesel Wagon), Benbros expanded the idea by creating more cab/chassis castings to which different bodies could be added to enlarge the range.
 Two were designed and these were based on the AEC Monarch vehicle and the versatile Bedford 'S-type' lorry.

 On No.23 the van body used was interchangeable between both AEC and Bedford cab/chassis versions and was a simple hollow box without a floor or rear doors.
 On the AEC it sat flush with the rear of the cab but on the Bedford there was a small gap.

 The AEC was the first to appear and had the honour to be the last model in the TV Series before the range was switched to Mighty Midget boxes.
 The initial variations had an orange cab & chassis (without silver trim) and, for the first issue, a pale-green body, and for the second, a dark-green body.
-The wheels were unpainted metal on nailhead & crimped axles, and 'Benbros Made in England' cast under the chassis.
+The wheels were unpainted metal on nailhead & crimped axles, and 'Benbros Made in England' was cast under the chassis.

 The TV3 box reveals that perhaps Benbros had initially planned a Foden for this model.
 The picture shows the eight-wheeled vehicle as used for Nos.20 & 21 with a box-van body, opening rear doors and 'Benbros' signs on the sides.
 What Benbros actually produced was a four wheeled model without rear doors and no decals on the AEC version.

 When Benbros introduced the Mighty Midget box for the Delivery Van they put a more accurate picture of an AEC lorry on the front but showing opening rear doors which were probably never intended for this model.